 8. Only maximize your leverage on big breakouts

-If you are looking for a high leverage trading strategy that will generate real profits, then this is what you have been waiting for.
+If you are looking for a way to use the highest leverage in the fx market that will generate real profits, then this is what you have been waiting for.

-The way you should think about your trades is that 80% of your gains will come from 20% of your trades, this is something that we write about in our leverage trading strategy guide.
+The way you should think about your trades is that 80% of your gains will come from 20% of your trades, this is something that we wrote about in our first leverage strategy guide.

 So, how does this work?